 The Duke Dance Program recently welcomed its second MFA cohort to campus.
-Amanda Edwards, Amari Jones, and Davian “DJ” Robinson are the newest masters candidates to join the Dance Program.
+Lee Edwards, Amari Jones, and Davian “DJ” Robinson are the newest masters candidates to join the Dance Program.
 The Master of Fine Arts in Dance: Embodied Interdisciplinary Praxis is a two-year, full-time terminal degree in Dance dedicated to embodied knowledge and practice-led movement discourses.
 The program endorses dance as a politically, socially, and spiritually transformative force in society and engages students at the vanguard of contemporary dance culture and praxis.
 The MFA encourages practice-based, interdisciplinary research that has the potential to result in tangible contributions to culture and society at large.

 The MFA application process for 2020-2021 is now open.
 For more information, to ask questions, and to apply, please visit the website.